Personalized Game Design for Improved User Retention and Monetization in Freemium Games

-CSR as Hedging against the Risk of Institutional Transition: Corporate Philanthropy after the Sunflower Movement in Taiwan
+CSR as Hedging Against Institutional Transition Risk: Corporate Philanthropy After the Sunflower Movement in Taiwan

-Political connections to a regime with an authoritarian history present a dilemma for firms during a democratic transition.
-Such connections provide an essential competitive advantage when the regime is in power but become a liability when a democratic transition results in regime change.
-This study theorizes that when mass protests expose the regime’s policy distortion and signal a high probability of regime turnover, firms may hedge against the risks associated with their political connections by engaging in philanthropy.
+Firms with political connections to a regime with an authoritarian history face a dilemma when the regime undergoes a democratic transition.
+Such connections provide an essential competitive advantage when the regime is in power but become a liability when an institutional transition brings democratic change.
+This study theorizes that when mass protests expose a regime’s distorted policies favoring elites over others and signal a high probability of regime turnover, firms may hedge against the risks associated with their political connections by engaging in philanthropy.

 Demographic pricing in the digital age: Assessing fairness perceptions in algorithmic versus human-based price discrimination